GuntaasShergill/GuntaasShergill.github.io/_pages/about.md

 - CFTR variant discovery and pathogenicity testing using large public genomic databases [Funded by a Cystic Fibrosis Student Traineeship Grant]
 - Designing candidate guide RNAs for a CF gene editing cure and assessing off-target effects [Funded by a Cystic Fibrosis Student Traineeship Grant]

-Please feel free to reach out to me at ShergillGuntaas@gmail.com or Guntaas@wustl.edu